 As a past campaigner, I just want to throw out a couple reminders of good best practices when you’re running your campaign.

 - Don’t forget to ask for money – One of the highest converting donation forms for any charity is the post-action donation form.
 If someone is moved enough to take action, they are much more likely to donate in that moment.
 Imagine how very motivated these individuals are!
-Don’t forget to set a post-action donation page and make an ask.
+Include either a link to a post-action donation page in the autoresponder email or include the ask as a text block on the post-call survey page.

 - Engage these VERY active advocates differently – These supporters didn’t just sign a petition, they stepped up to speak to a stranger – a politician most likely – about your cause.
 Not only do they deserve a specialized communication stream but you want to communicate with them differently.
 I’ve called these individuals ‘super advocates’ in the past and have found they step up to the table again and again when called.
 Set up a special email automation for them, or send them a very special thank you.
 Even better, a phone call of your own (if you have time!).